EricLBuehler/mistral.rs/README.md

 A provide a [default ordering file](scripts/default-ordering.json) which contains the ordering for the X-LoRA model associated with [the paper](https://arxiv.org/abs/2402.07148) and the Huggingface repository: https://huggingface.co/lamm-mit/x-lora.

----

 **Quantized X-LoRA models**

 Mistral.rs supports running quantized models with X-LoRA.
 The X-LoRA layers will not be quantized, only the base model.
 Please note that using a high quantization level (eg., 4-bit) can distort the signal and prevent the classifier from acting properly.
-Therefore, it is better to use slightly higher levels such as 8-bit.
+Therefore, it is better to use slightly lower levels such as 8-bit.

 **Supported X-LoRA quantized layers**
 - model.layers.{layer_idx}.self_attn.q_proj